-My next thought was the computer was connected to Domain network.
+My next thought was the computer was connected to the Domain network.
 So I logged in as local admin.
-Trust me when it comes to SQL installation it’s best to always install it under Local administrator’s account, rather than install it under Domain administrator because even though you are the domain administrator, you still might have some security restrictions.
+Trust me when it comes to SQL installation it’s best to always install it under the Local administrator’s account, rather than install it under the Domain administrator because even though you are the domain administrator, you still might have some security restrictions.
 For a clear understanding, it’s best to refer to this TechNet article.

 Anyway, back to the topic – well that didn’t really help in this case.
-Later I noticed some errors in Event log pointing to .NET Frameworks.
+Later I noticed some errors in the Event log pointing to .NET Frameworks.
 Now I got a clue, and I knew how to proceed.
 I needed to reinstall .NET Framework in order to resolve this.
 But it’s built-in to Windows 7.
-So I needed to disable and enable again.
+So I needed to disable and enable it again.
 I did so as follows:

 Go to Control Panel.
 Open Programs and Features option.
 Select the Turn Windows Features On or Off function

 Find Microsoft .NET Framework 3.5.1 option and uncheck it and reboot

 Now run SFC /SCANNOW so that we can make sure if there is any corruption, it will get fixed.

 Then go back and enable all options within the Microsoft .NET Framework 3.5.1 option

 Now reboot once again.
 It might take longer to reboot.

 Now I tried to install it again, and this time it bypassed the error and got installed successfully.